-In the first of our ‘pocket money purchases’ we look at the Skullcandy Jib in ear headphones. at just £10 they can definitely be considered a pocket money purchase, but do they represent good value for money, or would you be better off investing a bit more to get a better value set of headphones?
+In the first of our ‘pocket money purchases’ we look at the Skullcandy Jib in ear headphones. at just under £10 they can definitely be considered a pocket money purchase, but do they represent good value for money, or would you be better off investing a bit more to get a better value set of headphones?

 A few years ago, skullcandy got big in the UK.
 Everyone was using them.
 I guess they could be considered the monster beats of their time, but unlike beats, the price point of the Skullcandy headphones range starts from less than a tenner and goes right up to headsets that cost a few hundred pounds.
 The Skullcandy Jib in ear headphones come at the bottom end of that scale, but still look and feel very much like Skullcandys.